ontodev/robot/docs/remove.md

 #### Relation Types

-Relation type selections provide the ability to select which entities to remove based on their relationship to the entity (or entities) specified by `--term`/`--term-file`.
+Relation type selections provide the ability to select which terms to remove based on their relationship to the term (or terms) specified by `--term`/`--term-file`.
 If no relation type `--select` is provided, the default is `self`.
-This means that the entity set itself will be removed.
+This means that the term set itself will be removed.

 1. `self` (default)
 2. `parents`